Harrietbrown/workbench_tutorial/04_What_is_missing.rst

   - TofConverter

-Check with others that these are not in workbench or what command opens it.
+Check with others that these are not in Workbench or what command opens it.
 ===========================================================================
 You can not open dialoge boxes via the interpreter of script editor using funtions such as ``LoadDialog()``.
-This may limit the interactablity of scripts run through workbench.
+This may limit the interactablity of scripts run through Workbench.

+getInstrumentView("workspace-name")

+plotSlice()

+LogFilter()